 Sub example_TRIM() Range("B1").Value = Trim(Range("A1")) End Sub

-In the above code, we have used the TRIM to remove all the unwanted spaces (from left and right both sides) from the cell A1.
+In the above code, we have used the TRIM to remove all the unwanted spaces (from the left and right sides) from cell A1.

 - If the supplied string is NULL, then it will return NULL in the result.